 Don’t wear hats, and try to keep your scalp cool until you’ve completely healed from the transplant surgery.
 Sweat and unsterilized materials could cause an infection that can increase the visibility of scars.

-And finally, if you want to have your scars barely noticeable after hair transplant, it’s crucial to schedule your procedure with a reputable clinic.
+And finally, if you want to have your scars barely noticeable after a hair transplant, it’s crucial to schedule your procedure with a reputable clinic.

-Hair Transplantation with Dr. Emrah Cinik
+Hair Transplantation With Dr. Emrah Cinik

 Dr. Emrah Cinik and his team have years of experience with hair transplant surgery and are highly regarded by patients and medical authorities.